Velocidex/WinPmem/LinPmem/README.md

 * Force ignore page boundary for reading.
 If you know it's contiguous memory, read across as many pages as you like.

-* Foreign CR3 reading.
+* Easier foreign CR3 reading.
 Specify a foreign process you want the CR3 from in the CR3 query IOCTL and it will be returned.

 * Control of the processor cache attribute for reading.
 For uncached reading of mapped I/O and DMA space.

-* Keeping proper status/error states would be good.
+* More differentiated status/error states (driver status and request status).

 ### Potential Incompabilities